-What in the world is Stash?
-This app, which has been featured on BuzzFeed News, FOX 5 New York, AP, Yahoo Finance, Refinery 29, and CNN Money, allows you to become an investor with an investment as low as $5.
+Stash, an app, which has been featured on BuzzFeed News, FOX 5 New York, AP, Yahoo Finance, Refinery 29, and CNN Money, allows you to become an investor with an investment as low as $5.
 You'll be able to build a portfolio by choosing investments that reflect your interests, beliefs, and goals.
 You'll only need to pay $1 per month (no additional commissions or trading fees required), and your first three months are free.
 However, Portfolios of $5000 and over are charged 0.25% per year, which is quite a low and enticing fee.

 Imagine that $5 growing into something more… much more.

 Security is also tight with Stash.
 You'll receive bank-grade security that includes 256-bit encryption.
 Furthermore, Stash is a Registered Investment Advisor, and securities are offered through Apex Clearing, which just happens to be a member of FINRA, NYSE, and SIPC.
 Securities in your account are automatically protected for up to $500,000.

 Like Swagbucks, InboxDollars pays you in pennies for watching TV, taking surveys, playing games, and shopping.
 Brands pay InboxDollars for consumer input, and InboxDollars recruit people and have them do online activities for cash.